The Fascinating World of Flying Cars

 The Evolution of Flying Cars

-Flying cars have been a part of human imagination for a long time.
-The first documented idea can be traced back to the early 20th century.
-In 1917, aviation pioneer Glenn Curtiss designed the Autoplane.
-Though it couldn’t achieve sustained flight, it marked the beginning of a new era.
+Flying cars have been bouncing around in human imagination for over a century now.
+The first serious attempt I’ve found documentation for dates back to 1917, when aviation pioneer Glenn Curtiss designed something called the Autoplane.
+It couldn’t achieve sustained flight – basically just hopped around – but it marked the beginning of this particular obsession.

 Technological Advancements Enabling Flying Cars